matrix-org/synapse/docs/setup/forward_proxy.md

 - In worker configurations
   - connections between workers
   - connections from workers to Redis
-- fetch keys from other servers
+- Fetching public keys of other servers
-- download remote media
+- Downloading remote media

 ## Troubleshooting